 1.2 Central Court: In a county with multiple courthouses, including smaller, local, lower level, outlying or remote municipal or justice-of-the-peace courts, the term “Central Court” shall refer to the principal courthouse in which felony and most misdemeanor charges are adjudicated.

-1.3 Consumer: Shall refer to any individuals about whom a Report is requested, whether an applicant, employee, prospective tenant, or other person.
+1.3 Consumer: Shall refer to any individuals about whom a Report is requested, whether an applicant, employee, prospective tenant, or otherwise

 1.4 Consumer Information: shall have the definition set forth in 16 C.F.R. § 682.1.